 - Three of a Kind is when you have three cards that are the same.
 The highest combination is three aces, while the lowest is three twos.

 Teen Patti vs Poker – A comparison

 To be fair, Poker is what Teen Patti hopes to be one day.
 While the former is a global rage, the latter holds a firm grip over the players in South Asia.
 Poker players enjoy a significantly larger community, especially online, with millions and millions changing hands daily through poker winnings.
-Online Poker platforms have now employed state of the art technology to provide players with the optimal experience, and truly random number generators now pick the cards.
-In the battle for the number of tournaments organised, Poker takes the pot away on this one as well.
+Online Poker platforms have now employed state-of-the-art technology to provide players with the optimal experience, and truly random number generators now pick the cards.
+In the battle for the number of tournaments organized, Poker takes the pot away on this one as well.

 To answer the question, of which is the better game, there is no right or wrong answer.
 It is a subjective question, and the answer will vary from player to player.
 Both games have a pinch of similarity in their playstyle but are poles apart when it comes to experience.
 So, don’t limit yourself to just one game this festival season, dive into the world of both Poker and Teen Patti.
 May the aces be always in your favor!

 Feeling the cards on your side?
 Test your skill and luck on Pocket52 – India’s Biggest Online Poker Network with Cryptographically Secure Online Poker RNG

 1. Poker Hand Ranking Chart (Strongest to Weakest) & Poker Hand Mnemonic